6 Differences Between Creatine HCl and Monohydrate (Plus How to Pick)

 However, many people report no problems or GI discomfort with creatine monohydrate.

 If you’ve tried creatine monohydrate and experienced side effects like stomach discomfort, consider trying creatine HCl.
-If not, then creatine monohydrate could be the choice for you.
+If not, then there's no problem with creatine monohydrate

 Choosing The Right Creatine For Your Goals

-With this article, we’ve aimed to give you a nuanced understanding of the differences between the two forms, rather than declaring one as a hero and the other as a villain.
+With this article, we’ve aimed to give you a nuanced understanding of the differences between the two forms, rather than declaring one as a hero and the other as a total waste.
 At Kaged, we offer both types of creatine because we believe both have their place.
+All Kaged Creatine is third-party tested to be free of banned substances by Informed Sport.

 Creatine HCl vs Monohydrate Frequently Asked Questions